Riding the Blackstone Valley Polar Express and Train Rides with Santa

 Soon the Christmas carols will be sung in each train car – if you don’t know the words, just peek inside the song books given to each child.
 The performers on each train have amazing singing voices, especially in the Dancer car, where I was a passenger.
 Jeff Gamache has such a great voice he could release his own Christmas album.
 The ride finishes with a few songs and games, maybe even some holiday bingo, where every kid miraculously wins a candy cane.
 The conductor will also make the rounds to punch everyone’s keepsake golden ticket.
 Finally, the music is turned up and the Polar Express finale is a dance party in the seats and aisles with kids jamming out to jingle bells.
 The Blackstone Valley Polar Express is a way to create a family memory that is as timeless as the book itself.

-Edaville in Carver, Massachusetts, not only offers the annual Christmas train as part of the Festival of Lights, but it also runs a special weeknight Where’s Santa? train ride.
-Guests will board the train with Santa, Mrs. Claus and the elves for a forty-five-minute interactive ride, during which Santa or Mrs. Claus is missing, and they with try to find him or her.
+Edaville in Carver, Massachusetts, not only offers the annual Christmas train as part of the Festival of Lights, every day from November 15 to January 1, but it also runs a special weeknight Edaville Express train ride.
+Guests will board the train with Mrs. Claus and the elves for a forty-five-minute interactive ride, during which passengers help find Santa.
 Each guest will munch on a cookie and sip chocolate milk while singing Christmas songs and dancing with elves who will hand out jingle bells.
-Guests also get a special gift.
+Santa will join in on the fun, riding back to Edaville, greeting every boy and girl with an exclusive specially wrapped Edaville surprise gift.
 Ticket prices include the Edaville Festival of Lights and Thomas Land.
-This package is available on Wednesday and Thursday nights On December 5 and 6 at 5:30 and 6:30 p.m. and December 12 and 13 at 5, 6 and 7 p.m. plus December 17, 18, 19 and 20 at 5, 6 and 7 p.m.
+This package is available on Wednesday November 27 at 5 and 6 p.m. and December 18 at 5 p.m.
+The rest of the evenings are sold out.
 Please arrive thirty minutes before scheduled boarding time.
 Check here for available dates.
 Tickets are $49 per person, and can be purchased online.
 5 Pine St., Carver, Massachusetts, 508-866-8190, edaville.com